Looking for something specific? Browse through our products below

 Infrastructure Pipeline Profile

-The Infrastructure Pipeline Profile describes and analyses all large-scale infrastructure projects and spending across New Zealand’s regions over the next ten years.
+The Infrastructure Pipeline Profile (IPP) describes and analyses all large-scale infrastructure projects and spending across New Zealand’s regions over the next ten years.
 The analysis includes details on the type of planned infrastructure spending, the timing and value of major projects, and a regional element of infrastructure spending.
 Infometrics draws on a wide range of data to determine planned infrastructure spending from central government departments, city and district councils, and private sector companies.
 The profile captures non-building construction of:

 - roading, rail, and other land transport